LAR Degree Requirements

 - completion of American sign language at the intermediate level.
 Up to six credits are awarded for American Sign Language courses provided they are taken at an institution of higher learning such as a Massachusetts community college (in transfer credit); prior approval must be obtained from the Chairperson of the Department of Foreign Literature and Languages.

 II.
-General Education Requirements for the University (GenEd and College Requirements (LAR Requirements Sheet ~ Gen Ed) (LAR Requirments ~ University Studies CURRENT - students entering Fall 2012 - current)
+General Education & University Requirements (LAR Requirements Sheet ~ Gen Ed) (LAR Requirements Writable Sheet w-University Studies 8-23 - students entering Fall 2012 - current)

-- All standard University requirements at the student’s discretion.
+- See University Studies requirements.
+All standard University requirements at the student’s discretion.
+Note: Mass Transfer students fulfill the majority of these requirements through the transfer agreement.

 III.
 Major Requirements (LAR Major Information with Concentration Areas)

-- Two concentrations (15 credits each) from the following list: Anthropology/Sociology (SOA); Art History (ARH); Economics (ECO); English (ENL-L) or English (ENL-W); Foreign Languages & Literatures (FLL); History (HST); Philosophy (PHL); Political Science (PSC); Portuguese (POR); Sustainability Studies (SUS); Urban Studies (US); Women's & Gender Studies (WGS)
+- Two concentrations (15 credits each; 30 credits total) from the following list: Anthropology/Sociology (SOA); Art History (ARH); Economics (ECO); English (ENL-L) or English (ENL-W); Global Languages & Literatures (GLL); History (HST); Philosophy (PHL); Political Science (PSC); Portuguese (POR); Sustainability Studies (SUS); Urban Studies (US); Women's & Gender Studies (WGS) [specific courses can also count for US]

 Note: Pre-requisites in concentration departments are the student's responsibility, and can count towards CAS or U.S. Gen. Ed. requirements.